-On behalf of Songwriting With: Soldiers, Georgia will be in the Washington writing a song with combat veterans and first responders to help tell their story.
+On behalf of Songwriting With: Soldiers, Georgia will be in Arizona writing a song with combat veterans and first responders to help tell their story.
 For more information about Songwriting With: Soldiers, please click HERE

-Georgia will be playing in the round with Gary Burr, Jim Photoglo and Mike Reid at The Bluebird Cafe on Tuesday, Jan.
-25th at 7:30 pm CST as a fundraiser for Alive Hospice.
+Georgia will be playing in the round with Gary Burr, Jim Photoglo and Mike Reid at The Bluebird Cafe on Friday, Feb.
+3rd as a fundraiser for Alive Hospice.
 Please help us support this great cause…all proceeds from ticket sales will go to Alive Hospice.

 We’re finally making it back to The Cutting Room in NYC to do our “Nashville To New York” show!
 While we were originally bringing one other hit songwriter to perform with us, our guest unfortunately had to cancel… so this time it will just be Gary and Georgia on stage.